 Levies and garnishments continue until you pay the tax bill in full or the IRS frees up the levy.

-In the meantime, you forfeit tax returns and risk having your bank account frozen.
+In the meantime, you forfeit tax returns and risk having your compensation or bank account frozen.
 If the IRS levies your account, the bank freezes funds for a period of time before sending the money to the IRS.

 They can seize property in public areas — parking lots and driveways.
 And, enter your home or business with a Writ of Entry.
 Once they enter your private property, they can rummage through and take assets.